linagora/tmail-backend/demo/apisix/tmail-apisix-plugin-runner/README.md

     - `redis.password` (or environment `REDIS_PASSWORD`): [String] the redis password (Optional).
     - `redis.cluster.enabled` (or environment `REDIS_CLUSTER_ENABLE`): [Boolean]. `true` for redis master-replicas topology, `false` for standalone topology
+    - `redis.timeout` (or environment `REDIS_TIMEOUT`): [Integer] the timeout for redis command when client send to Redis server.
+Default to 5000 (5 seconds)
+    - `redis.ignoreErrors` (or environment `REDIS_IGNORE_ERRORS`): [Boolean].
+This configuration determines whether errors from Redis should be ignored or not.
+If set to `true`, when the application is unable to connect to Redis, the revoked token will not be checked.
+Default to true

 Eg:
 ```yaml